theupdateframework/pep-on-pypi-with-tuf/README.rst

 an online key) for projects in order to permit continuous delivery.
 An extension to this proposal, discussed in Appendex A, offers the maximum security because developers sign for their projects.
-Projects signed by developers will be safe from PyPI compromises because the keys used for this projects are not stored on PyPI.
+Projects signed by developers will be safe from PyPI compromises because the keys used for these projects are not stored on PyPI.

 The minimum security model (this proposal) requires no action from developers